Open Wed-Mon, 10 AM - 5 PM | The last Friday of every month is FREE!

 Students will focus on community building by participating in a variety of breakout sessions throughout the day, reflecting on their responsibility as citizens, and discussing how they can create a positive environment in their communities.
 Through inspirational keynote speakers and breakout sessions, students will leave with tools to be a leader and an advocate for social justice issues that are important to them.

-This year, we are offering ten $200 grants for a student-led initiative on campus (one $200 grant per school).
-Students must attend the entire program and apply.
+This year, we are offering ten $200 grants for a student-led initiative on campus Students must attend the entire program and apply.
 More information will be provided at the Summit.

 This program is held at the Illinois Holocaust Museum, 9603 Woods Drive, Skokie, IL 60077